God has been exonerated: He had no hand in NDC’s previous election defeat!

 Why must His Excellency President Mahama blame God for his historic defeat when he egregiously gave away 58% of Ghana’s bauxite to his sibling Ibrahim Mahama to the utter disgust of discerning Ghanaians?

-Why must former President Mahama blame God for his humiliating defeat when he wilfully dragged an economic growth of 14% in 2011 to a miserable 3.4% by December 2016?
+Why must former President Mahama blame God for his humiliating defeat when he willfully dragged an economic growth of 14% in 2011 to a miserable 3.4% by December 2016?

 God could not have caused Ex-President Mahama’s defeat when he abysmally raised Ghana’s total debt from GH9.5 billion in 2009 to a staggering GH122.4 billion by December 2016 with little to show for.